antoniocascais/VoxLogAI/README.md

-# VoxLogAI: AI Audio & YouTube Transcription
+# VoxLogAI: AI Audio Transcription & OCR

-**VoxLogAI** is an AI-powered web application designed for fast and accurate transcription of both audio files and YouTube videos, utilizing Google's powerful Gemini API.
-Get text from your audio content effortlessly.
+**VoxLogAI** is an AI-powered web application designed for fast and accurate transcription of audio files and YouTube videos, as well as OCR (Optical Character Recognition) for images and PDFs, utilizing Google's powerful Gemini API.
+Get text from your audio and document content effortlessly.

 ## Try VoxLogAI Live